joist-orm/joist-orm/docs/docs/goals/avoiding-n-plus-1s.md

 While the 1st snippet shows that Joist avoids N+1s in `async` / `Promise.all`-heavy code, Joist also supports populate hints, which not only **preload the data** but also **change the types to allow non-async access**.

-With Joist, the above code can be written as:
+With Joist, the above code can be rewritten (code golf-d) as:

 ```typescript
 // Get an author and their books _and_ the books' reviews